 - Research into local historic building techniques (e.g. types of mortar, stonework, renders, grouted roofs) - Research into local traditions and folklore

-Across the Conservation Area and its setting.
+Across the Conservation Areas and their setting.

 PCNPA, Dyfed Archaeological Trust, Cadw, The Royal Commission on Ancient and Historical Monuments in Wales.